-When selecting a valuation expert, it is important to select someone that has both the proper qualifications (producing valuation reports for use in divorce is its own specialized area) and the ability to persuasively testify and present their opinion of value in the context of the divorce litigation (many CPAs have neither the experience nor the desire to testify in court).
-An experienced family law attorney will already know and have established relationships with relevant valuation experts.
+When selecting a valuation expert, it is important to select someone who has both the proper qualifications (producing valuation reports for use in divorce is its own specialized area) and the ability to persuasively testify and present their opinion of value in the context of the divorce litigation (many CPAs have neither the experience nor the desire to testify in court).
+An experienced family law attorney will already have established relationships with relevant valuation experts.

 California Courts Have Little Discretion Over Property Division